jaburns/smallball/README.md

     // Storing one of the velocity components as a negative value saves a negative sign in
     // the collision math later.

-    z, a, // z and a are just scratch variables.
+    a, // We need this later as a scratch variable

     // This function, f, is used to move the ball element to the correct position in the document.
     // The coordinate system we use for the simulation has (0,0) at the center of the big circle,